asinn826/OSCON-openshift/README.md

 ## Part 1: Starting with OpenShift on Azure
-Login to your OpenShift cluster with the following credentials:
+Login to your OpenShift cluster with the following credentials (see Prerequisites above for link):

         Username: clusteradmin
         Password: DoNotCheckMeIn!